 Note: If you mention the Academy when you make your reservations, you should be eligible for the hotel’s Government rate or special pricing for LEAT.
 You may be able to avoid the applicable tax if your agency can provide a tax exempt document.
 Notify the Academy Staff if you have problems with these vendors.

 Day One of your session

 Training starts at the time prescribed on the acceptance letter sent to your agency, so make a good impression by being on time and in your seat when the session begins.
-Arrive wearing the Academy uniform or business appropriate clothing.
+Arrive wearing personal appropriate physical training clothing.
 Bring running shoes with you for the physical agility and ability test.
-A t-shirt and shorts will be issued to you before the test.
 Sweat clothing is available for purchase (or can be billed to your agency).
 Shower facilities are available on-site so you may bring showering necessities to freshen up after the agility and ability testing.